dalenewman/JunkDrawer/README.md

 * dates

-If there are any of the above, the first line is not suitable for column names.
-Excel-like column names are generated (i.e. A, B, C) if necessary.
+If there are any of the above, the first line is not suitable for column names and Excel-like names are generated (i.e. A, B, C).
 In *colors.csv*, the first line doesn't have any duplicates, empties, white space values, numbers, or dates, so it is used as column names.